A new soapmaker recently wrote:

 So, the quick answer is – you should be just fine with tap water.

-- PRO - Using distilled water is consistent.
+Using distilled water is consistent.
 By using distilled water in your soap making, you know that you aren’t add anything that could possibly cause any problems with your batch of soap.
-Because the water is just that…only distilled water…you know exactly what you’re putting into your recipe.
-While I've never had any problems myself, I've read where people have felt that trace amounts of metals in the water have contributed to DOS in their soap.

-- CON - It costs money.
-While not super expensive, using distilled water does add cost to your batch of soap.
-You’ll have to decide where you want to spend your money on ingredients.
+It costs money.
+While not terribly expensive, using distilled water does add cost to your batch of soap; you may need to pass that cost along to customers.

-- CON - It's one more ingredient to keep on hand.
-If you're trying to keep your soap supplies to a minimum, or are trying to keep your inventory lean, it may be an ingredient you can do without.
+It's one more ingredient to keep on hand.
+If you're trying to keep your soap supplies to a minimum, it may be an ingredient you can do without.

 Do a few tests if you can.
 Make a batch with tap water and the exact same batch with distilled water.
 After curing for several weeks (I'd recommend 4-6), test them out.
 You may be surprised by how much or how little difference there is.